jay-johnson/deploy-to-kubernetes/README.rst

 Standalone Deployments
 ----------------------

-Below are steps to manually deploy each component in the stack with kubernetes.
+Below are steps to manually deploy each component in the stack with Kubernetes.

 Deploy Redis
 ------------